 Other popular suburbs of Lafayette include, “The Crawfish Capital of the World”, Breaux Bridge, and Broussard.

-Alexandria, a vibrant community in central Louisiana is located along the South Bank of the Red River.
+Alexandria, a community in central Louisiana is located along the South Bank of the Red River.
 The beautiful riverside views of Alexandria make it a great place to visit museums and performing arts centers.

 You can also visit Alexandria Zoological Park and shop at the many shopping centers.
 Or, you can browse the farmer’s market.